How to Take Care of Your Vocal Cords for Singing: Voice Care for Singers

 How can I tell if I’m straining my voice while singing?

 If you’re straining your vocal cords while you sing, you’ll be able to see, hear and feel it.

 A strained voice will sound shrill and pinched.
 The muscles in your throat will be tense and your cords will feel like they’re tight and contracted.
 This is a warning sign that you’re straining your voice because it shouldn’t feel tight or forced while you sing.

 If you watch yourself while you sing, you can notice other tell-tale signs of strain.
 You’ll be able to see the muscles in your throat clench or your jaw lock.

 Singing can be physically demanding on your vocal cords.
 It’s easy to forget to warm up and cool down your voice in the excitement before and after a show, but this is the best way to look after your vocal cords.
 Your voice is your most important instrument, so you have to take care of it.

-We hope you’ve found these tips helpful and if you have any additional advice to share, let us know in the comments below.
+We hope you’ve found these tips helpful and if you have any additional advice to share on how to take care for your singing voice, let us know in the comments below.